 Source: Human Anti-trafficking Response Team (HART) in Connecticut, December 2019

-In Connecticut, 2 in 3 females aged 25+ have at least some college education.
-In Norwalk, Stamford, as well as Fairfield and Tolland counties, there are more women with Bachelor's degrees than those with high school diploma.
-At the same time, over 20% of women in Hartford and Bridgeport do not have a high school diploma.
+In Connecticut, 24% of females aged 25+ have at least some college education.
+In Norwalk and Stamford, there are more women with Bachelor's degrees than those with high school diploma.
+At the same time, over 20% of women in Hartford do not have a high school diploma.

 Median earnings for women increase with educational attainment.